 Sedation options are also available for patients that feel anxiety related to their surgical procedure.

-What are Reasons for having a Tooth Extracted?
+What are Reasons for having an Oral Surgery?

 What are reasons for needing a bone graft?

-When you lose a tooth the amount of bone available for an implant will start decreasing over soon after the tooth is extracted.
+- Sinus Lift: When you lose a tooth the amount of bone available for an implant will start decreasing over soon after the tooth is extracted.
 In addition, your sinus will expand over time when a tooth is extracted in the upper jaw and these two processes result in less than adequate bone available to place an implant.
-In order to place an implant that is long enough in such situations, the floor of the sinus is “lifted” and filled with bone to provide adequate bone.
-In some situations an implant can be placed at the same time, but if the amount of bone required is substantial then the graft will need to heal before an implant can be placed.
+To place an implant that is long enough in such situations, the floor of the sinus is “lifted” and filled with bone to provide adequate bone.
+Sometimes an implant can be placed at the same time, but if the amount of bone required is substantial then the graft will need to heal before an implant can be placed.

 What are reasons for needing a gum graft?